mblayman/mattlayman.com/content/understand-django/2020-08-26-administer-all-the-things.md

 let's focus on how to add your models to the admin.

 Before doing that,
-I'd like to note a security issue before moving on.
+I'd first like to make note of a security issue.
 When using `startproject`,
 Django will put the admin site at `/admin/`